risingwavelabs/risingwave-docs/versioned_docs/version-1.3/guides/sink-to-cassandra.md

 This guide describes how to sink data from RisingWave to Cassandra or ScyllaDB using the Cassandra sink connector in RisingWave.

-:::caution Experimental feature
+:::note Beta Feature
-The Cassandra sink connector in RisingWave is currently an experimental feature.
-Its functionality is subject to change.
-We cannot guarantee its continued support in future releases, and it may be discontinued without notice.
-You may use this feature at your own risk.
+The Cassandra sink connector in RisingWave is currently in Beta.
+Please contact us if you encounter any issues or have feedback.
 :::

 ## Prerequisites